Skip to main content

 Source: U.S. Department of Energy.
 Locations for Consent-based siting awardees, partners or activity.

-Common Ground aims to build on lessons learned from historical and current experience with public engagement tied to critical infrastructure.
 By design, this project focuses on providing recommendations to the U.S. Department of Energy on consent-based siting processes and is not asked to designate a location or community for siting.
-In this 2 year project, we aim to have frank discussions and to learn with as well as from the public and subject matter experts that want to contribute to better understanding of consent-based siting.
-From this, we will develop general briefings that will be presented in public forums and writing.
+In this 2 year project, we aim to have frank discussions to learn from the public and subject matter experts that want to contribute to improving consent-based siting process design.
 Quoting of individuals will only be done with their permission.

-Based on our geographic proximity, aim for a diverse range of communities and practicality, discussions with communities have occurred around Idaho and Colorado on what good process design should include for consent-based siting of critical infrastructure.
+Based on our geographic proximity, the aim for a diverse range of communities, and practicalities, discussions with communities have occurred around Idaho and Colorado.
 Points of preliminary feedback are broadly summarized here – Preliminary Feedback.

 Seed Grant Program